microsoft/pxt-max6675/README.md

 # pxt-max6675
-A package to use temperature probes using the MAX6675
+A package to use temperature probes using the MAX6675 (see [mbed library](https://developer.mbed.org/components/MAX6675-Thermocouple/).

 ## License
 MIT